 Connectedness

 Areas of Strength Areas for Growth

 Students feel supported at school.
-Attendance rate has declined from 65.6 (2020-2021) to 61.4 (2021-2022).
+The Average Daily Attendance Rate increased to% in 2024.

-Problem Statement: Morris Sunset High School has a chronic absenteeism rate of 61.3% for the 2021-2022 school rating report from the Nevada Department of Education.
-Decrease the overall chronic absenteeism rate by 3%.
+Problem Statement: Morris Sunset High School had a chronic absenteeism rate of 41% for the 2023-2024 school year as measured on FocusED.
+Great progress has been made, and the overall chronic absenteeism rate must be maintained as enrollment grows.